 Another issue with getting a cash advance is that you don’t get rewards for using your card in this manner.
 If you have a rewards credit card, you may get points for every dollar you spend on purchases.

-Cash advances usually don’t count towards points, miles, or other rewards.
+Cash advances typically don’t count towards travel points, airline miles, or other rewards.
 Therefore, it’s far better to use your card to make purchases if you want to increase your rewards balance.